jzheaux/katacoda-scenarios/browser-based-access/01-run-app.md

 It doesn't work yet because we haven't met the security requirements to do that securely.

-Once you've started the application, make sure that it's up and running by navigating to https://[[HOST_SUBDOMAIN]]-8081-[[KATACODA_HOST]].environments.katacoda.com/basic.html
+Once you've started the application, make sure that it's up and running by navigating to https://[[HOST_SUBDOMAIN]]-8081-[[KATACODA_HOST]].environments.katacoda.com/basic.html and you should be prompted for credentials.

 If you open the JavaScript console, you'll see an error that mentions CORS.